 • Width 2.24m

 Who says luxury can only ever be for retired couples?
 Not Le Voyageur, that’s for certain.
-This new model, which can sleep four in a comfortable 7m of length, still manages to have a MTPLM of 3500kg.
+Our pick for the best luxury motorhome at the Practical Motorhome Awards 2024 is capable of sleeping four in a comfortable 7m of length, yet still manages to have an MTPLM of 3500kg.
 So anyone can drive it, even younger adults with kids (if they are lucky enough to have the money).

 Le Voyageur Eterna 7.0 GJF lounge